ilsundal/ncollections/README.md

 ### HashSet

-The HashSet is a Set that is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+A HashSet is a Set that is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 Thus, the *add*, *contains*, and *remove* methods are fast.
 A HashSet is not ordered.

 To instantiate a HashSet: